vix993/vix993/README.md

 ### Hello Universe!

 My name is Victor, I'm Brazilian and I lived in the UK most of my life.
-I am currently a Software Engineering student at [Ecole 42 Sao Paulo](https://www.42sp.org.br/).
-Generally, I love making things and about two years ago I wrote a 'Hello World' and began my journey as a developer.
+I am currently a Software Engineering student at [Ecole 42 Sao Paulo](https://www.42sp.org.br/)

 I like to define myself as a creative person, with a very deep connection to the arts and I am motivated to provide solutions for creators.

 I am also an actor, musician, performer and poet, publishing my content under [Desvious Order](https://desvious-order.vercel.app/).

+Proficiencies: Typescript, React, Node.js, Next.js, Heroku, Django, Docker

+Interests: Rust, AWS, Actix, Rust, Football, Basketball, Rust, Music and Rust.

 Give me a shout!